PEACE BE UPON YOU. YOU ARE FREE. A Zen meditation

 Of course, in the song the answer is “hold your head up” and keep “movin’ on.”
 Sort of the existentialist response to the absurdity of the world.
 A more lyrical version of the World War II English poster, “keep calm, and carry on.”

 We do this.
 It can be important to move on, to carry on.
 But, deeper truths await those who pause and look.
 The story that we, each of us, calls “me” is a construct.
 It is based in real things like genes and experiences.
-But, how it woven together is, well, a stone crypt.
+But, how it comes together is, well, a stone crypt.

 We each have one.
+We are one.

-We are all of mortal.
+And that’s what the koan calls us to.
+After all our coping devices have failed us.
+They will.
+Ultimately, they will.
+We are all of us mortal.
 We are all of us constrained.
 We can deny and limp along.
 Or, we can move in another direction.

 So.
 Then.
 Now.
 Here we are.
 In all our various ways.
 With our internal worlds and the external world.
 Each bumping into the other.
 After all, they’re not unconnected.
 Here where we’re living and breathing right now.
 A lot of people are on the streets.
 Each damaged in their own way.
 Mental illness and addiction.
 Sure.
 Missing two paychecks.
 Sometimes.
 Others are not quite there but are in danger of losing their homes.
 Some are hungry.
 Hungry.
-While some are growing fat within their confinement.
+While some are growing fat within their isolation.
 Each a blending of harsh realities and dreams of meaning.

 Real rubber meeting the road time.